 All Master of Arts in Education degree candidates must complete a minimum of 36 credits plus an examination or a final project.
 Credits are distributed among a common core of courses and courses organized around a specialization or a strand.
-Except for the two specializations in A.B.A. and Science Education, the following core courses are required in all graduate education programs resulting in a master's degree.
-They may be taken at any time and in any sequence during the graduate program
+Except for the two specializations in the Applied Behavioral Analysis (A.B.A.) and Science Education, the following core courses are required of all graduate education programs resulting in a master's degree.
+They may be taken at any time in any sequence during the graduate program: